 First Guide to Asphalt Sealer Test Results

-In 2015 a new line of non-coal tar products was introduced which challenged that thinking.
+Last year a new line of non-coal tar products was introduced which challenged that thinking.
 We wrote about it in an article entitled, “New Sealer Alternatives Aren’t All They’re Cracked Up to Be.”